peterjtracey/timezoneWidget/README.md

 It is designed to be very simple and intuitive, an emphasis has been made to make it especially useful to users in the United States.
 However, it is very easy to find any timezone in the world.

-In lieu of a demo a screenshot is included in the root of the repository.
+For a quick look at the widget a screenshot is included in the root of the repository.

 ![Screenshot](https://github.com/peterjtracey/timezoneWidget/blob/master/timezonewidgetscreenshot.png?raw=true "Screenshot")

+A minimal demo (working sample) page is included as demo.html.
+That page can be viewed [here](http://www.unlocktc.com/timezoneWidget/demo.html "Demo of JQuery Timezone Widget")

 ## Usage